Sponsoring Student Projects

 The Education Fund

-Projects supported by the Education Fund address climate change and expand education and outreach.
+Projects supported by the Education Fund address the SVCE mission to reduce dependence on fossil fuels and expand education and outreach.
 Projects can range from art installations and student-led events to videos, journalism projects, student competitions, robotics and more.
-Recent projects included a podcast, art competition, video creation, leadership training, climate education for youth, building a prototype electric vehicle and more!
+Previous projects included a podcast, art competition, short film, leadership training, climate education for youth, building a prototype electric vehicle and more!

 Project Funding:

-- Team must submit all receipts and accounting of money spent from SVCE’s funding
+• Teams must submit all receipts and accounting of money spent from the SVCE funding

 Application